-The above statement applies to almost everyone in every industry, and more so for freelancers, marketers, and entrepreneurs who are developing their marketing strategy.
+The above statement applies to almost everyone in every industry, and more so for marketers, and entrepreneurs who are developing their marketing strategy.

 There will always be a segment of people who have no interest or need for your product.
 Realizing this fact sooner rather than later goes a long way towards building a successful marketing strategy.